Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 What’s the difference between MFA and 2FA?

 MFA blocks over 99% of automated credential-stuffing attacks according to Microsoft.
-Even when an employee’s password is stolen through phishing or a data breach, the attacker cannot access the account without the second factor.
+Even when an employee’s password is stolen through phishing or a data breach, the attacker can’t access the account without the second factor.
 For businesses, MFA is the single most effective security control per dollar spent.

 MFA and 2FA aren’t the same thing, though many people use the terms interchangeably.
 MFA vs 2FA: the key difference is how many factors are required and what types are accepted.
 Understanding the distinction helps you choose the right security approach for your business.